justunsix/file-service/README.md

 GET or put in your browser: `http://localhost:3000/search/test?term=Test`

+## Testing the Web Service

+- Make sure the web service is running with `node index.js`
+- Run `npm test`

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.